beattyml1/pg-rls-sqlalchemy/README.md

 # pg-rls-sqlalchemy

 Work in progress.

+SQLAlchemy and Alembic support for Postgres features like:
-Support for Postgres Row Level Security (RLS) include Postgres Policy in SQL Alchemy and Alembic.
+- Row Level Security (RLS)
+- Policies

+Built on top of alembic_utils but provides a more usable interface and a few missing features

 ## Installation